Mondshein Sequences (a.k.a. (2,1)-Orders): Introduction

-We present the first algorithm that computes a Mondshein sequence in time and space $O(m)$, hence solving the above 40-year-old problem.
-The interest in such a computational result stems from the fact that $3$-connected graphs play a crucial role in algorithmic graph theory; we illustrate this in three direct applications by giving linear-time (and hence optimal) algorithms for several problems, for two of which the previous best running times have been quadratic.
+We present the first algorithm that computes a Mondshein sequence in optimal time and space $O(m)$, hence solving the above 40-year-old problem.
+The interest in such a computational result stems from the fact that $3$-connected graphs play a crucial role in algorithmic graph theory.
+We illustrate this in five applications by giving linear-time algorithms.
+For four of them, the previous best running times have been quadratic.

-In particular, we show how to compute three independent spanning trees in a $3$-connected graph in linear time, improving a result of Cheriyan and Maheshwari~\cite{Cheriyan1988}.
-Second, we improve the preprocessing time from $O(n^2)$ to $O(m)$ for a data structure by Di Battista, Tamassia and Vismara~\cite{DiBattista1999} that reports three internally disjoint paths in a $3$-connected graph between any given vertex pair in time $O(\ell)$, where $\ell$ is the total length of these paths.
-Finally, we illustrate the usefulness of Mondshein's sequence by giving a very simple linear-time planarity test, once a Mondshein sequence is computed.

-\shortversion{ We start by giving an overview of Mondshein's work and its connection to canonical orderings and non-separating ear decompositions in Section~\ref{sectiongeneralizing}.
-Section~\ref{sec:computing} sketches the main ideas for our linear-time algorithm that computes a Mondshein sequence.
-Section~\ref{sec:applications} covers three applications of this linear-time algorithm. } \longversion{ We start by giving an overview of Mondshein's work and its connection to canonical orderings and non-separating ear decompositions in Section~\ref{sectiongeneralizing}.
-Section~\ref{sec:computing} explains the idea of our linear-time algorithm and states its main technical lemma, the Path Replacement Lemma.
-An in-depth proof of correctness of this lemma is then given in Section~\ref{sec:bigproof}.
-Section~\ref{sec:applications} covers three applications of our linear-time algorithm. }
+We start by giving an overview of Mondshein's work and its connection to canonical orderings and non-separating ear decompositions in Section~\ref{sectiongeneralizing}.
+Section~\ref{sec:computing} explains the linear-time algorithm and proves its main technical lemma, the Path Replacement Lemma.
+Section~\ref{sec:applications} covers five applications of our linear-time algorithm.